Matt32609/MUET-actual-score/README.md

 - Usage of Boolean logic:

-The project employs Boolean Logical Operators (specifically the or operator) to perform range checking on numerical data.
+The project employs Boolean Logical Operators (specifically the OR operator) to perform range checking on numerical data.
 By evaluating multiple conditions in a single statement—such as ensuring a score is neither below the minimum (0) nor above the maximum (90) to ensure it enforces Data Integrity.

 How to run it?
 --------------------------------------------------------------------